garyGitgit/garyGitgit.github.io/pages/projects.md

 <h4>Contribution</h4>
 <ul>
     <li>Develop a proximity algorithm to detect proximity of owners</li>
-    <li>Develop an Android application to control a smart bicycle lock and monitor riding history</li>
+    <li>Develop an Android application to control a smart bicycle lock and monitor a riding history</li>
 </ul>
 </p>
 <h4>Related Articles</h4>